Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

-In this section we provide additional evidence for the {\em conformal tightness\/} of the area law by expanding the family of spacetime metrics and specifying the generalized conditions for Eqs.~(\ref{eq:entropy_angular-radial-components}) and (\ref{eq:angular-radial_entropy-resolution}) to hold true.
-For this purpose, we simply relax the form of Eq.~(\ref{eq:RN_metric}); as a first step, we consider the generic spherically symmetric metrics, while in subsequent works we will show extensions for axisymmetric metrics.
+In this section we examine the anticipated {\em conformal tightness\/} of the area law by specifying the generalized conditions for Eqs.~(\ref{eq:entropy_angular-radial-components}) and (\ref{eq:angular-radial_entropy-resolution}) to hold true.
+For this purpose, we simply relax the form of equation~(\ref{eq:RN_metric}); as a first step, we consider a generic spherically symmetric metric, with extensions for axisymmetric metrics to be discussed elsewhere.

-\subsection{Thermodynamic Landscape of Black Hole Solutions}
+\subsection{Thermodynamic landscape of black hole solutions}